Internals

 BraketSimulator._compute_results — Function

-- For JAQCD IR (
+- For Julia-side

-Program), the results array is empty because the Braket SDK computes the results from the IR directly. - For OpenQASM IR (
+ProgramIR, the results array is empty whenshots > 0because the Braket SDK will compute results from the IR directly; forshots == 0the results are computed analytically from the simulator state. - For

-OpenQasmProgram), the results array is empty only if no results are present in the parsed IR.
-Otherwise, the results array is populated with the parsed result types (to help the Braket SDK compute them from the sampled measurements) and a placeholder zero value.
+OpenQasmProgramIR (which is parsed into aCircuit), the results array is empty only if no results are present; otherwise it is populated with the parsed result types (and a placeholder zero value if shots > 0) so the SDK can compute them from samples.

 BraketSimulator.flip_bit — Function